vikranthkongara/intro-to-declarative-pipeline/Exercise-02.md

 **Note**: After completing this exercise remove the ```Deploy``` stage from your pipeline so that you will not have to manually approve it each time it runs.

-# Exercise 2.4
+# Exercise 2.4 - Script Block

 In this exercise we will combine the simplicity of declarative pipeline with more advanced features of pipeline available via the `script {}` block.

 Scripted Pipelines can be very advanced and contain advanced flow control and variable assignment that are not available in declarative pipelines without using a `script` block.
 A `script` block allows you to insert the more advanced scripted version of pipeline into a declarative pipeline.